usafdiscussion/bitcoin-abc/README.md

 ----

-Btw: I'm looking for the best BitcoinABC meme - and it will published here!
+Btw: I'm looking for the best BitcoinABC meme - and it will be published here!

 The winner can add his donation address and it will get published too!